isomerpages/seab-corp/pages/(2027 SEC) G1 Syllabuses for School Candidates.md

 variant: tiptap
 description: ""
 ---
-<p>Here are the 2027 Singapore-Cambridge Secondary Education Certificate
+<p>Here are the G1 subject syllabuses under the 2027 Singapore-Cambridge
-(SEC) Level G1 examination syllabuses that are offered to school candidates.&nbsp;</p>
+Secondary Education Certificate (SEC) examinations that are offered to school candidates.</p>
 <p>For syllabuses that have been revised, the specimen papers are available
 on the website for three years, including the year of posting.
 We seek your understanding that some items / images / resources may not be available